wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 This shows that the sample readings taken over 10 minutes is a 1/3 more accurate at predicting the "actual" traffic levels over the day.

-Also, it shows that a reading of 310 vehicles per hour in one 10 minute period is within the standard deviation of  310 + (15 * 100)/310 = 315.
+Also, it shows that a reading of 310 vehicles per hour in one 10 minute period is within the standard deviation of  310 + (15 * 310)/ 100 = 357.

+This means the actual reading is likely to be in the range  310 +/- 45  for the test case.

+*How much does reducing the sample decrease accuracy?*

-For a 5 Minute sample  310 + (23 * 100)/310 = 317
+For a 5 Minute sample  310 + (23 * 310) / 100 = 381

+This means the hourly estimate from the 5 minute sample  is likely to be within  310 +/- 71

 This shows that a 5 minute traffic flow sample gives reasonable indications of traffic per hour, for the flow experienced at the test site.
 Thus a very accurate measure of the traffic could be made by taking a 5 minute sample every hour to obtain long term levels.
-However, it was noted that even 5 minutes of data contained a significant amount of traffic and work to analyse for the test site.
+However, it was noted that even 5 minutes of data contained a significant amount of traffic and therefore work to analyse.

 **Spreadsheet calibration results for 5 minute samples**